ola20sarumi/FULL_UI/README.md

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 This is a CRUD operation development project,
-Angular as the frontend, SQL for database and C# as the middleware and webAPI
+Angular as the frontend,
+SQL for database and
+C# as the middleware and webAPI on here its the full_API

 ## Build